 In August 2021, the United States withdrew from Afghanistan, prompting tens of thousands of Afghans to flee the country.
-Many of these are school aged children.
+Many of these are children.

 Children who have experienced war and displacement like those arriving from Afghanistan suffer from very recent trauma that can often lead to feeling isolated and afraid in the American K-12 school system.
 We can and we must do right by these children.
 It starts with education.

 Our efforts to scale the Fugees-model to school districts with newcomer centers beginning in 2022 is already underway, and the Afghanistan crisis presents a clear and present need for dozens of communities across the U.S. that will very soon experience an unprecedented influx of new Afghan arrivals.

 Fugees is ready to heed the call from districts and can help complement the vital work of resettlement agencies to successfully welcome Afghan students and families into their new schools by assigning them a Fugees Corps member and providing them with tailored academic resources, lessons, and training.
 We are inviting five school districts who are expecting at least 40 new Afghan students to enter their schools to partner with us for the 2021-2022 school year.

 Drawing from Fugees’ own Afghan-American alumni and extended network, Fugees Corps members will become an integral part of the school based team in each district, exclusively dedicated to the success of new Afghan students.

 They are trained in:

 - Refugee centric, trauma-informed approaches to academic and mental health concerns

 - Delivery of afterschool programming like soccer and STEAM